Betree/personal-blog/content/posts/2018-08-21--display-channel-users-count-elixir-phoenix-react-redux/index.md

 ## Frontend

-We know need to plug the channel presence messages to update our frontend.
-This example uses Redux, but you could easily transpose it for another store system.
+We now need to plug the channel presence messages to update our frontend.
+This example uses Redux, but you can easily transpose it for another store system.

 `app/state/presence/reducer.js`
 ```javascript